ravi115/Spring-framework-tutorials/Spring-framework-XML-5.0/readme.md

 - bean is nothing but an object of java class.
 - spring container creates the object of specified class which is known as a bean.

-### what are minimum attribute used in the bean element?
+### what are the minimum attribute used in the bean element?
 - Here's the list of attribute used in the bean element:
   1. **id** = "myBeanId"
     - this is the id of bean.